Loft insulation costs and savings

 Improve your home's energy-efficiency rating

 If you’re selling a property in England or Wales, you must get an EPC.
 You’ll also need one if you’re a landlord marketing a property for rent.
-Like buyers, prospective tenants can ask to view it before they sign a rental contract.
+Like buyers, prospective tenants can ask to see it before they sign a rental contract.

-If you do have loft insulation but it’s deemed to be old, inadequate or inefficient, the EPC may also recommend necessary improvements.
+If you do have loft insulation but it’s deemed to be old, inadequate or inefficient, the EPC may also recommend improvements.

 RICS cost calculations